Kozea/CairoSVG/pages/svg_support.rst

 Based on ElementTree, CairoSVG needs SVG files that are XML tree, and is not fault-tolerent.
 Namespaces are well supported.

-CSS is not supported at all, but using a simple CSS pre-processor before CairoSVG (transforming the CSS into XML attributes) is possible.
+Inline CSS is supported, but external stylesheets are not supported at all.
+Using a simple CSS pre-processor before CairoSVG (transforming the CSS into XML attributes) is possible.

 Important SVG concepts